bigginlab/OxCompBio/setup.md

 - [Quick introduction to jupyter notebooks](https://www.youtube.com/watch?v=jZ952vChhuI) (youtube video)

-Briefly, one usually starts a jupyter notebook session by typing the following in a folder where `ipynb` (notebook) files are present:
+Briefly, one usually starts a jupyter notebook session by opening a terminal, navigating to the folder where `ipynb` (notebook) files are present, and typing the following:

 ```
 jupyter notebook